va-fursenko/laradock-adapter/README.md

 # laradock-adapter
-Adapter for using official laradock/laradock with custom configs
+Adapter for using official laradock/laradock with custom configs.